 You can use the Caching page to display and change cache configuration settings for a clustered or non-clustered application server environment.
-Your changes are saved immediately, but they don't take effect until the next User Application restart.
+Your changes are saved immediately, but they don't take effect until the next restart Identity Applications server.

-TIP: To restart the User Application, you can reboot the application server; redeploy the application (if the WAR has been changed in some way); or force the application to restart (as described in your application server's documentation).
+TIP: To restart the Identity Applications, you can reboot the application server; redeploy the application (if the WAR has been changed in some way), or force the application to restart (as described in your application server's documentation).